gokcehan/lf/doc.md

 ## preload (bool) (default false)

 Allow previews to be generated in advance using the `previewer` script as the user navigates through the filesystem.
-Warning: This option currently breaks compatibility with ctpv and possibly other previewers.
+Warning: This option currently breaks compatibility with some previewers (i.e ctpv).
 Refer to the [PREVIEWING FILES section](https://github.com/gokcehan/lf/blob/master/doc.md#previewing-files) for more information.

 ## preserve ([]string) (default `mode`)